-You may love your fruit, but so will the local wildlife!
-Keep in mind that fruit trees can sometimes be a little more work than ornamentals, especially if you have squirrels, birds, rats, and other “pests” to contend with.
-You may find the need to get creative and protect your tree, such as netting or bagging the ripening fruit.
+You may love your fruit, but so will the local wildlife.
+Fruit trees can sometimes be a little more work than ornamentals, especially if you have squirrels, birds, rats, and other “pests” to contend with.
+You may need to get creative and protect your tree, such as netting or bagging the ripening fruit.
 Or, if you have plenty to spare, feel free to share it with your local wild friends.

-Fruit trees will enjoy more routine organic fertilizer and compost than ornamentals as well.
+Fruit trees will enjoy more frequent organic fertilizer and compost than ornamentals as well.

 Speaking of wildlife, ornamental trees are also extremely important in this regard!
 They play a critical role in a thriving local ecosystem, particularly native trees.
 Our California Sycamore is a prime example, as a preferred habitat for both hummingbirds and monarch butterflies.
-They are in it all the time!
-I highly suggest you seek out trees that are known to support local wildlife.
-To learn more about creating a wildlife-friendly garden, and even becoming a Certified Wildlife Habitat like our little non-rural property is, check out this article!
+They’re in it all the time!
+To learn more about creating a wildlife-friendly garden, and even becoming a Certified Wildlife Habitat like our little beach town garden, check out this article!

 Ornamental trees can also be very attractive for those seeking privacy.
 They can oftentimes be quicker-growing, larger, and more evergreen than many fruit trees.
 We have planted large ornamental trees, like a California Pepper Tree, as a way to quickly block out a neighbor’s house that loomed over our front yard.
 Similar to the Sycamore, the Pepper tree is another happening hummingbird hang out.

-While ornamentals may not feed you directly, many of them produce blooms that feed pollinators – always a wonderful thing, in my book!
+While ornamentals may not feed you directly, many of them produce blooms that feed pollinators.
 Some of their blooms are irresistible to humans too.
 When our dwarf Magnolia is in bloom, I can’t keep my face out of it!
 If you’re interesting in helping to boost your local pollinator population, check out our list of Top 23 Plants for Pollinators.